Chapter 17: Shenandoah II: Leadership and Survival

 with Dick.
 That is to say, it didn't work, unless one liked grabbing

-hold of a buzz-saw.
-To use a colloquialism, one might say it this way.
+hold of a buzz saw.
+To use the vernacular, one might say it this way.

-"Dick won't wearin no belt"!
+"Dick won't wearing a belt!”
 However, he did like to mix and match his

-gunships along with the faster but less agile jets.
-After observing the
+had used helicopter gunships along with the faster but less agile jets.

-performance of those gunships, he really began to think about more ways
+After observing the performance of those gunships, he began to think

-to have them dress up a fight.
-They could be more safely fine-tuned to
+about more ways to have them dress up a fight.
+They could be more safely

-cover certain areas near his troops, than could jets, wheezing past
+fine-tuned to cover specific areas near his troops than jets, wheezing

-their strike zones at 400 miles an hour.
-So, with that in mind, Dick had
+past their strike zones at 400 miles an hour.
+So, with that in mind,

-already made a call earlier that morning, to make sure the gun ships at
+Dick had already made a call earlier that morning to make sure the

-Lai Khe were on standby.
-Shortly after the first shots were fired, they
+gunships at Lai Khe were on standby.
+Shortly after the first shots were

-were on their way.
+fired, they were on their way.
 It was a short hop of less than 12 miles.
-When they

-arrived, Dick had these hellions go to work on Triet's human wave
+When they arrived, Dick had these hellions go to work on Triet's human

-attack, which was already in progress on D Company's left flank.
-When it
+wave attack, which was already in progress on D Company's left flank.

-began, the men of D Company were already prepared and had picked good
+When it began, the men of D Company were already prepared and had picked

-prone positions on each flank.
-Many had found not only good concealment
+good prone positions on each flank.
+Many had found not only good

-but also good protective cover along their firing line as well.
+concealment but also good protective cover along their firing line.
 From

 behind this cover, they were able to lay down some very deadly